Harshitshrivas/react-auth-app/README.md

 ---

 ## 🔹 License 📝
-This project is **open-source** and available under the MIT License.
+This project is **open-source** and available under the MIT License..